ESP32 Relay Control

 - Libraries: PubSubClient, ArduinoJson, DHT sensor library

-SiliconWit.IO Setup
+SiliconWit.io Setup

 Wiring